Stephen Reinhardt: Death

 Reinhardt died in Los Angeles on March 29, 2018, from a heart attack.

 Chief Judge Sidney Runyan Thomas issued the following statement upon learning of Reinhardt's death:

 All of us here at the Ninth Circuit are shocked and deeply saddened by Judge Reinhardt’s death.
 We have lost a great friend and colleague.
 As a judge, he was deeply principled, fiercely passionate about the law and fearless in his decisions.
 He will be remembered as one of the giants of the federal bench.
 He had a great life that ended much too soon.

-Posthumous judicial opinion controversy
+Posthumous controversy

 Reinhardt was involved in a controversy after he died.
 Eleven judges of the Ninth Circuit heard oral argument in the case of Yovino v.
 Rizo.
 Reinhardt wrote an opinion on behalf of himself and five other judges, which was issued by the court 11 days after he died.
 A footnote at the beginning of the opinion stated: “Prior to his death, Judge Reinhardt fully participated in this case and authored this opinion.
 The majority opinion and all concurrences were final, and voting was completed by the en banc court prior to his death.”

 The case was appealed to the Supreme Court, which vacated Reinhardt's opinion.
 The Supreme Court stated: